 Her field is bigger than one famous picture

-Caltech's current faculty page describes Bouman as a professor of computing and mathematical sciences, electrical engineering, and astronomy, as well as a Rosenberg Scholar and Heritage Medical Research Institute investigator.
+Caltech's faculty page describes Bouman as a professor of computing and mathematical sciences, electrical engineering, and astronomy, as well as a Rosenberg Scholar and Heritage Medical Research Institute investigator.
 The page defines her field as computational imaging: designing systems that tightly integrate algorithm and sensor design so researchers can observe things that would otherwise be difficult or impossible to measure.

 That is the core idea to hold onto.